-You can do your first solo flight for your Private Pilots Licence once you have turned 17 years old.
-If you start your flight training at 16, you will have to wait an entire year before being able to do your first solo flight.
-This is not ideal, as you will have to keep up your flying skills, and this costs more money.
-We suggest starting your flight training a few months before your 17th birthday.
+You can do your first solo flight as part of training for your Private Pilot’s Licence once you have turned 16 years old.
+If you start your flight training at 15, you will have to wait an entire year before being able to fly solo.
+This is not ideal, as you will have to keep up your flying skills for an entire year and this costs money.
+We suggest starting your flight training when you turn 16 years old.

 Yes you can!
 We offer a selection of study options.
 Ground school and training flights will be arranged to fit in with your schooling schedule and you will be able to set your own pace.
 We recommend training flights to take place at least twice a week.
 If you are interested in becoming a Commercial Pilot, the earlier you start your flight training, the better.
 If you start your flight training at the age of 17, you could be ready to qualify for your Commercial Pilots Licence during your first year after matric.
 This means, you could be a Commercial Pilot or even a flight instructor by the age of 19.